-A legend of the National Hockey League was born on this date and one of the biggest stars of the 1990s found a new home out west.
+A legend of the National Hockey League was born on this date, and one of the biggest stars of the 1990s found a new home out west.
 Aug.
 4 also saw plenty of coaching moves and some goaltending changes in Alberta.
+So, let’s all hop aboard the THW time machine for our daily journey through the decades.

 JR Heads West